-“My job is to find a way to make athlete’s running goals a reality.”
+“My job is to find a way to make an athlete’s running and strength training goals a reality.”

 Coach Stephanie (Kuhn) Harboe provides her knowledge and experience to athletes to extract their highest potential to achieve goals.

 Stephanie has a passion for teaching athletes the nuances of running, taking time to answer the what, when, why, and how of training and racing.
 She firmly believes that smarter runners make faster runners.
 She provides education and support through personal interaction via phone and email, website articles, and an interactive Facebook page.

 As an Army spouse and mother of three children, Stephanie understands the complicated dynamics of balancing training with life.
 She finds ways to accomplish training within your time constraints, decreasing stress while increasing the joy of running.

 - Six years coaching high school track and cross country teams in Washington State.